dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_sms_commands-->

-SMSCommands are being used to collect data through SMS.
-These commands belong to specific Parser Type.
+SMS commands are being used to collect data through SMS.
+These commands belong to specific parser type.
 Each parser has different functionality.

-### API End Points

 The list of commands can be retrieved using GET.